renerocksai/slides/README.md

 This project achieves what I set out for in the following ways:

 - **portability:** zig allows for cross-platform development.
-If it weren't for OpenGL and SDL dependencies, even cross-compilation for all platforms would work out of the box.
+If it weren't for OpenGL (, ...) dependencies, even cross-compilation for all platforms would work out of the box.
 While that can probably be solved, I am OK with building releases on two platforms for now.
   - the result is a free-standing executable, only a few MB in size that needs no installer
 - **easy to get started with:** just download, start and go!
 - **no external dependencies:** all you need to create presentations is the program itself.
 No other software is required.
 The builtin editor is not the greatest but since slides watches your files, you can use an external editor, too.
 Changes will be loaded everytime you save.